-Monday through Thursday 8:00 a.m. - 10:00 p.m.
-Friday 8:00 a.m. - 6:00 p.m.
-Weekend Hours Scheduled As Needed
+Monday through Thursday 8:00 a.m. - 12:00 a.m.

+Friday 8:00 a.m. - 8:00 p.m.

+Saturday 10:00 a.m. - 6:00 p.m.

+Sunday 12:00 p.m. - 12:00 a.m.

-Regular, holiday, inter-term, and examination hours are posted on the digital screen in the lobby.
+Regular, holiday, inter-term, and examination hours are frequently posted on the digital screen in the lobby.
 Hours may change during examination periods, holidays, and inter-term sessions.

-Announcements concerning Library hours are shared with the School of Law community via email, and posted on the digital announcements screen located in the lobby.
+Announcements concerning Library hours are shared with the School of Law community via email, the digital announcements screen located in the lobby and TWEN.

+XXVIII.
 STUDENTS WITH DISABILITIES

 LMU does not discriminate, for purposes of admission to LMU or access to and treatment in LMU's programs or activities, on the basis of disability.
 Every effort is made to accommodate the needs of the students with disabilities attending LMU.
 As buildings on the LMU campuses are remodeled, care is taken to assure that persons with disabilities have sufficient access to those buildings.
 LMU will also provide reasonable accommodations to students with properly documented disabilities.
-If a student with a disability has any issue or question about his/her disability, the Americans with Disabilities Act ("ADA") or Section 504 of the Rehabilitation Act of 1973 (Section 504) he/she should contact the (ADD) ADA Coordinator in the Office of Student Services (Student Center, Room 319, 423-869-6251).
+If a student with a disability has any issue or question about his/her disability, the Americans with Disabilities Act ("ADA") or Section 504 of the Rehabilitation Act of 1973 (Section 504) he/she should contact the Associate Dean of Assessment who will forward all matters to the ADA Coordinator in the Office of Student Services (Student Center, Room 319, 423-869-6251).
 That contact information is also listed on the class syllabus for every LMU class.
-In addition, students with learning disabilities should become familiar with the services of the Tagge Center for Academic Excellence and Student Support Services, both located on the in the Student Center on the LMU Harrogate Campus.
+In addition, students with learning disabilities should become familiar with the services of the Tagge Center for Academic Excellence and Student Support Services, both located in the Student Center on the LMU Harrogate Campus.

-Request for Accommodations
+A. Request for Accommodations